Dalmathus/GeneticAlgorithmVisualizer/GeneticAlgorithmVisualizer/GeneticAlgorithmVisualizer/Basic Plan/Goal.md

 	Generate a population
 	Test the fitness of the population
-	Generate new entities from the existing population Mutate new entitities into the population?
+	Generate new entities from the existing population Mutate new entities into the population?
-	Select canditates for next generation
+	Select candidates for next generation
 	Check if stop condition has been reached
 	Return to fitness test step if not broken